• Skip to primary navigation

 Roquefort cheese brings its own game to the table.

-It’s sharper than Cambozola, with a rich, tangy flavor profile.
+It's sharper than Cambozola, with a rich, tangy flavor (a sheep's-milk blue cheese from France).
 We swap out Cambozola for Roquefort on a one-to-one basis.
-The texture?
-Think creamy with a crumble.
-Perfect for adding depth to your dishes.

 In one of our tests, Roquefort made a simple pasta dish sing.

-For those of you looking to shake things up in your cheese selections, dive into our insights on alternatives for Roquefort.
-Our thorough article on replacing Roquefort cheese lays it all out.
+For those of you looking to shake things up in your cheese selections, dive into insights on alternatives for Roquefort and see Fontina swaps for melting dishes.

 4 - Feta Cheese

-Feta cheese comes into play as a stellar alternative.
+Feta cheese (traditionally made from sheep or goat milk) comes into play as a stellar alternative.

 Feta's saltiness adds a distinct touch that we absolutely enjoy.
 It's great for lighter fare, giving a fresh feel to every bite.

-Check out this guide for inspirations on substituting Feta cheese in your next meal.
+Check out this guide for inspirations on substituting Feta cheese in your next meal and browse cottage cheese swaps for salads.

 5 - Goat Cheese

-We swapped Cambozola for goat cheese in a quiche and, oh boy, did it elevate the dish.
+We swapped Cambozola for goat cheese in a quiche and, oh boy, did it improve the dish.
 The one-to-one swap ratio worked seamlessly.

-This delight has a way of making each dish feel a tad more sophisticated without overshadowing other ingredients.
-For those eager to see how goat cheese can switch up their meals, we found this enlightening piece on finding substitutes for goat cheese that you might enjoy.
+For those eager to see how goat cheese can switch up their meals, we found this enlightening piece on finding substitutes for goat cheese that you might enjoy, plus helpful butter alternatives for mac and cheese.

 6 - Cream Cheese